pub struct CursorView<C: PageTableConfig> {

 {

-start..(start as nat + size as nat) as Vaddr
+let start = nat_align_down(self.cur_va as nat, size as nat) as int;

 }The VA range of the current slot when mapping a page of the given size.
 Works for both present and absent mappings: when present, equals query_range() for a mapping of that size; when absent, returns the aligned range that would be mapped.